Pravin-surawase/my-soc-ops/.lab/GUIDE.md

 - Bold Serif Vintage
 - Toybox Primary Colors

+Result: Frontend and tailwind instructions are use to build a beautiful design.

 ### Task: Keep instructions updated

 **TL;DR**: Keep instructions updated with major architecture/design/dependency changes.

-1. Follow-up: `Add design section to copilot-instructions.md`
+1. Follow-up: `Add design guide section to copilot-instructions.md`
 2. Confirm, commit and push

+Bonus: Check that GitHub pages is updating.

 ### Task: A lot more redesign